April 23, 2020

 Kenyon reserves the right to require any student to withdraw from the College if the student fails to meet the standards of scholarship expected, cannot remain without endangering his or her own health or that of other students, or has been found to have fallen seriously below the standards of behavior set forth in this catalog and the Student Handbook.

-Satisfactory progress toward the degree is defined as the maintenance of at least a 2.00 cumulative average by the end of the fourth semester, and earning credit at the normal rate of 4 units per year.
+Satisfactory progress toward the degree is defined as the maintenance of at least a 2.00 cumulative average by the end of the fourth semester, and earning credit at the normal rate of 4.00 units per year.
 The cumulative average for the first, second, and third semesters may be no lower than 1.60, 1.80, and 1.90 respectively.

-At the end of each semester, this committee routinely reviews the records of all students who fail to meet the minimal requirements as defined above.
+At the end of each semester, this committee routinely reviews the records of all students who fail to meet the minimal requirements.
 Based on this review, the committee may take any of the actions outlined below.
-The committee examines deficiency reports from instructors and receives reports from such offices as that of the dean of students, dean for academic advising and support, the health center, and so on.
+The committee examines progress reports from instructors and receives reports from such offices as that of the dean of students, dean for academic advising and support, the health center, and so on.
 The committee strives to find the causes for the deficiencies if at all possible.

 In addition, the committee may ask for a report from the faculty advisor, as well as a written statement from the student.
 Tentative grades in year courses are considered by the committee.

-The academic record of any student who cannot accomplish a 2.0 (C) average during any period of enrollment in the College raises serious questions about the student's will or capacity to graduate from Kenyon.
-Likewise, the academic record of any student who is more than .5 unit behind his or her class, or has multiple withdrawals and incompletes in any one semester, raises similar questions.
+The academic record of any student who cannot accomplish a 2.00 (C) average during any semester in the College raises serious questions about the student's will or capacity to graduate from Kenyon.
+Likewise, the academic record of any student who is more than 0.50 unit behind his or her class, or has multiple withdrawals and incompletes in any one semester, raises similar questions.